alexbevi/redmine_knowledgebase/README.markdown

 ## Compatibility

 The plugin is available in two versions, which track the Redmine versions to reflect their level of compatibility.
-If you're using Redmine 1.x.x, use a 0.x.x or 1.x.x version of the Knowledgebase; if you're using Redmine 2+, using a Knowledgebase version >= 2.
+If you're using Redmine 1.x.x, use a 0.x.x or 1.x.x version of the Knowledgebase; if you're using Redmine 2+, use a Knowledgebase version >= 2.

 ## Introduction